la2050/archive/_projects/2015/inspiring-girls-to-become-entrepreneurs-of-the-future.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   Girls Inc LA and WhizGirls Academy will collaborate and will equally receive
   $50,000 to implement the project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The cost of the Girls Inc. program for this project is $133,000.
-Board member contributions of $50,000 have been designated to cover overhead so that all remaining donations will go directly to program.
-The balance of $33,000 will be funded through the Girls Inc. LA Celebration Luncheon.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Program Director- $5,000
-   Program Coordinators- $15,168
-   Taxes & Benefits- $6,800
-   Program Supplies- $8,866
-   Snacks- $7,666
-   Transportation- $1,500
-   Accounting- $5,000
-   Legal Fees (™)- $10,000
-   Teacher Trainings- $30,000
-   Licensing Curriculum-$10,000
 How do you plan to scale the success of your proposal?: >- The key to success is having trained, professional staff and volunteers as mentors for the girls.
 Partnering with school districts allow easier access